meilisearch/documentation/guides/advanced_guides/field_properties.md

 #### Example

 Suppose you manage a database that contains information about movies.
-By adding the following settings, documents returned upon search will contain the fields `title`, `description`, `poster`, `release_date` and `rank`.
+By adding the following settings, documents returned upon search will contain the fields `title`, `description`, `release_date` and `genre`.

 <CodeSamples id="field_properties_guide_displayed_1" />